TimWilde/timwilde.github.io/_posts/2020-01-10-Building-a-Kubernetes-cluster-from-scratch.md

 With a bit of research I decided that the OptiPlex 9020 Micro with a 4th generation Intel i5 processor was a good fit: it's a 4 core, 4 thread CPU which supports all the useful CPU extensions I may need (particularly virtualization and AES-NI instructions).
 It supports up to 16GB of Ram and can be configured with two hard drives: an M.2 form factor drive and a 2.5" 'laptop' drive.

-Thanks to companies having IT hardware refresh cycles, I managed to find a some on eBay at reasonable prices, so I grabbed a few.
+Thanks to companies having IT hardware refresh cycles, I managed to find some on eBay at reasonable prices, so I grabbed a few.
 When they arrived it occurred to me that these would fit perfectly into a comms cabinet with a rack-mount switch to create a DIY blade server setup, of sorts.
 Measuring the space in a 6U comms rack that I ordered for the project I realised that the width is perfectly divisible by eight.
 A fun little number for IT projects, and the inspiration for the name for this project.

 ## The 8-bit Micro Cluster